dholstius/airdata/README.md

     )
     BC_STP <- eval(q)

 Queries are *lazy* and can me modified before being evaluated, or recycled after evaluation.
-This is handy, because you don't have to type common parameters more than once.
-And if you like, you can specify `user=...` and `pw=...` in the query, rather than entering them interactively.
+This is handy, because you don't have to type common parameters more than once:

     q$param <- "88313"
     BC_LC <- eval(q)

+And, if you like, you can specify `user=...` and `pw=...` in the query, rather than entering them interactively.

 A quick time-series plot:

     with(BC_STP, plot(GMT, value, main="West Oakland BC", ylab="ug/m3 (STP)"))